galaxyproject/training-material/topics/single-cell/tutorials/GO-enrichment/tutorial.md

 > <question-title></question-title>
 >
-> 1. Take a look at the enriched terms forthe different clusters, Can you find any GO terms that are specific to cluster 7?
+> 1. Take a look at the enriched terms for the different clusters, Can you find any GO terms that are specific to cluster 7?
 > 2. Can we perform manual anntation of cluster 7 based on GO enrichment results?
 >
 > > <solution-title></solution-title>